DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_paravirtual_vmxnets_nic.rst

 and the hypervisor loads the buffers with packets in the RX case and sends packets to vSwitch in the TX case.

 The VMXNET3 PMD is compiled with vmxnet3 device headers.
-The interface is similar to that of the other PMDs available in the Intel® DPDK API.
+The interface is similar to that of the other PMDs available in the DPDK API.
 The driver pre-allocates the packet buffers and loads the command ring descriptors in advance.
 The hypervisor fills those packet buffers on packet arrival and write completion ring descriptors, which are eventually pulled by the PMD.
-After reception, the Intel® DPDK application frees the descriptors and loads new packet buffers for the coming packets.
+After reception, the DPDK application frees the descriptors and loads new packet buffers for the coming packets.
 The interrupts are disabled and there is no notification required.
 This keeps performance up on the RX side, even though the device provides a notification feature.

-In the transmit routine, the Intel® DPDK application fills packet buffer pointers in the descriptors of the command ring and notifies the hypervisor.
+In the transmit routine, the DPDK application fills packet buffer pointers in the descriptors of the command ring and notifies the hypervisor.
 In response the hypervisor takes packets and passes them to the vSwitch.
 It writes into the completion descriptors ring.
 The rings are read by the PMD in the next transmit routine call and the buffers and descriptors are freed from memory.